uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## Research Value

-Donated to the library by the University of Idaho College of Engineering, the Army Corps of Engineers and PNW Dam Construction Photographs collection is important for several reasons.
+Donated to the library by the University of Idaho College of Engineering, the Columbia River Basin Project: Dam Construction in the Pacific Northwest collection is important for several reasons.
 First, each image has detailed descriptive metadata and captions, giving researchers a special insight into the construction methods, equipment, locations, and photographers associated with the Columbia Basin Project and the construction of other dams in the Pacific Northwest.
 Even the contracting companies responsible for carrying out particular projects are listed in the metadata.

 Second, the artistic quality of photography during these projects provides viewers with an understanding of the human element, and superhuman scale, involved in the construction of these dams.
 The photographers responsible for the collection perform a superb journalistic balancing act by documenting the technical aspects of the construction while capturing the grand ambitions and accomplishments of the people behind it.

 {% include feature/item-figure.html objectid="crbp973" width="75" %}

-We have a Tumblr blog series that originated from this collection called Oh Dam!
-It will be added to this Digital site soon.

 <div class="clearfix"></div>